hyprwm/hyprland-wiki/pages/Nix/Hyprland on Home Manager.md

 ];
 ```

-For examples on how to build Hyprland plugins using nix see the
+For examples on how to build Hyprland plugins using Nix, see the
 [official plugins](https://github.com/hyprwm/hyprland-plugins).

 ## Fixing problems with themes

-If your themes for mouse cursor, icons or windows don't load correctly, try
+If your themes for mouse cursors, icons or windows don't load correctly, try
 setting them with `home.pointerCursor` and `gtk.theme`, which enable a bunch of
 compatibility options that should make the themes load in all situations.